-Private healthcare in Brazil is among the most expensive in Latin America.
-It’s essential for expats living in Rio de Janeiro to have comprehensive health insurance.
+Private healthcare in Brazil is among the most expensive in Latin America, but it's more affordable than in the USA while being slightly pricier than in Thailand.
+It's essential for expats moving to Rio de Janeiro to have comprehensive health insurance.
 Expats moving to Rio as part of a corporate relocation package often have their health insurance costs covered by their employer.

-The standards of private health facilities in Rio are generally high.
-The city even earned a reputation as a medical tourist hotspot, particularly in the field of cosmetic surgery.
+The standards of private health facilities in Rio are generally high, while healthcare practitioners in the city are also qualified and skilled.
+Rio de Janeiro even has a reputation as a medical tourist hotspot, particularly in the field of cosmetic surgery.
 Many private institutions offer special sections for international patients with English-speaking staff.

 Hospitals in Rio de Janeiro

 Address: Avenida Ayrton Senna, 3079, Barra da Tijuca

 Address: Avenida Nossa Senhora de Copacabana, 492, Copacabana

 Hospital Copa D'or